 The hot and sweaty horse appreciates having his eyes and nostrils cleaned with a damp cloth.
 Then 10-15 minutes of calm walking in hand, in winter or cool weather covered with a simple wool blanket.
 Follow up with a vigorous rub down with a bunch of clean straw to dry the coat further, then brush the coat smooth with a coarse natural brush.

-Caring for the horse’s mane
+Caring for the horse’s mane and tail

 Wherever there are horses, there will be flies… Besides cleanliness, the old-school barn master prescribed a natural ally in the war against the buzzing pest: swallows.
 Encourage swallows to nest in your barn and you will keep the fly population low.
 Now, if that is not natural fly prevention for the barn!

 And another fly repellent…